Investing in Oil and Gas Wells

 Why This Book Matters for New Investors

-Oil and gas investing is one of the few asset classes where individual investors can participate directly in a real, physical operation — and receive meaningful tax benefits for doing so.
-But it is also an area where a lack of knowledge can lead to poor decisions.
+Oil and gas investing is one of the few asset classes where you can participate directly in a real, physical operation and receive meaningful tax benefits for doing so.
+But it's also an area where a lack of knowledge leads to poor decisions.
 Slavin wrote this book to close that gap.
-It is not a sales pitch for any particular operator or fund.
-It is a practical education in how the business works, written by someone who has been on both the investment and operations side.
+It's not a sales pitch for any particular operator or fund.
+It's a practical education in how the business works, written by someone who's been on both the investment and operations side.

-New investors often struggle with questions that seem basic but are actually critical: What is the difference between a working interest and an overriding royalty interest?
+New investors often wrestle with questions that seem basic but are actually critical.
+What's the difference between a working interest and an overriding royalty interest?
 How do Intangible Drilling Costs (IDCs) translate into real tax deductions?
 What should a legitimate Authority for Expenditure (AFE) look like?
 How do you read a decline curve and estimate a well's remaining productive life?
-This book answers all of those questions in plain language, with examples drawn from actual well investments.
+Slavin answers all of those in plain language, with examples drawn from actual well investments.

 Key Concepts Readers Will Learn

-The book walks through the complete lifecycle of a well investment.
-Readers learn how operators identify drilling prospects using geological surveys, well logs, and offset production data.
-It explains the AFE process in detail — what each line item means, which costs are tangible versus intangible, and how those categories affect your tax position.
-Slavin covers working interest calculations, net revenue interest, royalty burdens, and how monthly revenue distributions flow from the wellhead to the investor.
+The book walks through a well investment's complete lifecycle.
+You'll learn how operators identify drilling prospects using geological surveys, well logs, and offset production data.
+Slavin explains the AFE process in detail: what each line item means, which costs are tangible versus intangible, and how those categories affect your tax position.
+He covers working interest calculations, net revenue interest, royalty burdens, and how monthly distributions flow from the wellhead to the investor.

-A significant portion of the book focuses on due diligence: how to evaluate an operator's track record, what questions to ask before committing capital, how to verify geological claims, and what red flags to watch for.
-Slavin emphasizes that choosing the right operator is often more important than choosing the right prospect, because a competent operator can manage risk and optimize production in ways that directly affect investor returns.
+A big chunk of the book is due diligence: how to evaluate an operator's track record, what questions to ask before wiring capital, how to verify geological claims, which red flags to watch for.
+Slavin's point: choosing the right operator often matters more than choosing the right prospect.
+A competent operator manages risk and fine-tunes production in ways that directly move investor returns; a weak one doesn't, no matter how good the geology looks on paper.

-The tax chapter is particularly detailed, covering IDC deductions (typically 65–80% of well costs in Year 1), the 15% depletion allowance on gross production revenue, MACRS depreciation on tangible equipment, and how active versus passive income classification affects your overall tax picture.
-These are the same tax structures that make direct participation in oil and gas one of the most tax-advantaged investment categories available under the current tax code.
+The tax chapter goes deep: IDC deductions (typically 65–80% of well costs in Year 1), the 15% depletion allowance on gross production revenue, MACRS depreciation on tangible equipment, and how active versus passive income classification shapes your overall tax picture.
+These are the same structures that make direct participation in oil and gas one of the most tax-advantaged investment categories under the current code.

 How the Book Connects to BassEXP's Approach

-Many of the principles Slavin outlines in this book — operator transparency, aligned financial interests, thorough geological analysis, and honest reporting — are the same principles that define how BassEXP operates.
-The Bass family invests alongside qualified investors in every well, provides detailed monthly production reports, and maintains direct communication with every partner.
-If you read Slavin's book and then evaluate BassEXP against the criteria he lays out, you will find an operator that meets the standard.
+Many of the principles Slavin outlines -- operator transparency, aligned financial interests, thorough geological analysis, honest reporting -- are the same principles we run BassEXP by.
+The Bass family invests alongside qualified investors in every well, sends detailed monthly production reports, and keeps direct communication open with every partner.
+Read Slavin's book, then evaluate BassEXP against his criteria.
 We recommend this book not because it sells our services, but because informed investors make better partners.

 Ready to Put Knowledge into Action?